Collarbone Fractures in a Car Accident in Florida

 Most collarbone fractures are closed fractures where the ends of the bone don’t move too far apart.
 However, some are open fractures, where a piece of the bone pierces the skin.
 The bone may also cut into one of the large nerves or blood vessels of the shoulder.
 In the worst cases, a piece of the fractured collarbone may puncture the lung and create serious breathing problems.

-Symptoms of a Collarbone fracture Following a Car Accident in Florida
+Symptoms of a Collarbone Fracture Following a Car Accident

 - Pain, swelling, and tenderness